Mrkebubun/sputnik/clients/python/README.md

 of deposit and withdrawal functions, the ILP handles `NotImplementedError` and pushes the requested deposit/withdrawal up for manual intervention.

-In these calls values are returned as `Decimal`, not as integers like in the Sputnik API on the wire.
+In these calls values are passed and returned as `Decimal`, not as integers like in the Sputnik API on the wire.

 ### Constructor